Moderate deviations of triangle counts in sparse Erd\H{o}s-R\'enyi random graphs $G(n,m)$ and $G(n,p)$: Introduction

 Recently, Harel, Mousset and Samotij~\cite{HMS} essentially answered completely the large deviation upper tail problem for triangles in $G(n,p)$.
 Their approach combines ideas from the earlier combinatorial approaches with a new concept of entropic stability which they introduce.
 In particular, they confirm that~\eqr{LZsay} holds whenever $p\gg n^{-1/2}$, prove that

 whenever $n^{-1}\ll p\ll n^{-1/2}$ and find the asymptotic value of $\rdpn$ if the remaining case that $p^2 n\to c\in \mathbb{R}$.
 The expression in this final case is more complex.
 The $\delta/3$ is minimal in~\eqr{LZsay} when the ``easiest'' way to ``add'' $\delta p^2(n)_{3}$ triangles is to add a hub like structure and the $\delta^{2/3}/2$ is minimal when the ``easiest'' way is to add an appropriately sized clique.
 In the intermediate case $p^2n\to c$ a hybrid construction is required, see~\cite{HMS} for more details.
+The remaining ``missing case'' of very sparse random graphs, with constant average degree, was completed recently by Ganguly, Hiesmayr and Nam~\cite{GHN}.

 There is also an extensive literature based around the question of central limit theorems for subgraph counts.
 Since Ruci\'nski~\cite{Ruc} established the central limit theorem for subgraph counts many articles giving sequentially stronger bounds on convergence have appeared~\cite{BKR,KRT,RR,Rol}.
 Furthermore, Janson~\cite{Jan} (building on the earlier articles, Janson~\cite{JanRSA} and Janson and Nowicki~\cite{JN}) proved a functional central limit theorem, and that subgraph counts in $G(n,m)$ are also asymptotically normally distributed.